eea/land.copernicus.content/docs/functional-tests/README.md

 ##### Download file
 For this test we need a logged user.
 First we check the local menu, and click on first items and then Download.
 We order the results ascending by file size to ensure that the test will download a small one

+##### Technical library
+Will open technical library link and perform a search by default for "g"(we notice document title with "guide").
+Using this search we should have results, but using "dummy_search_text" we should receive no results.

+##### Map is loading
+We repeat steps from download section, but we will not click Download button.
+If map is loading we check for a text inside of iframe

+##### Global menu
+This is a external website.
+Clicking on the global menu will load external file.
 [git-repo-url]: <https://github.com/eea/land.copernicus.content>